GoogleCloudPlatform/cortex-data-foundation/README_Marketing.md

       Domain
     ```

-3. Create SQL Query Activities.
+3. Create SQL query activities.

     For each entity, create a [SQL Query Activity](https://help.salesforce.com/s/articleView?id=sf.mc_as_use_the_sql_query_activity.htm&type=5).
 This activity is connected to its corresponding
     data extension created earlier.